taoshidev/proprietary-trading-network/docs/miner.md

    - No single day’s change in portfolio value should exceed 40% of your total 60-day return.
    - A single position should not account for more than 35% of your total return.
 2. Miner will be penalized if they are not providing consistent predictions to the system or if their drawdown is too high.
 The details of this may be found [here](https://github.com/taoshidev/proprietary-trading-network/blob/main/vali_objects/utils/position_utils.py).
-3. A miner can have a maximum of 200 positions open.
+3. A miner can have a maximum of 1 open position per trade pair.
+No limit on the number of closed positions.
 4. A miner's order will be ignored if placing a trade outside of market hours.
 5. A miner's order will be ignored if they are rate limited (maliciously sending too many requests)
 6. There is a 10-second cooldown period between orders, during which the miner cannot place another order.